Improving Sales Efficiency: The Complete Guide for Sales Leaders

 In this section, we're going to guide you through five strategies you can use to improve sales efficiency.

 1. Set SMART goals

 Clarity is key.
-You need to clearly define what you want to achieve and share these goals with your reps so you’re all on the same page when they’re out in the field.
+You need to clearly define what you want to achieve and share these goals with your reps so you’re all on the same page.

-With sales efficiency, the "measurable" piece is especially important.
+With sales efficiency, the "measurable" part is especially important.

 In other words, having the right sales efficiency KPIs in place as benchmarks for how your reps are performing and what’s expected from them.

-For example, what should the Lead Response Time be?
-Or Number of Sales Calls Per Rep?
-Is there a minimum number of deals they should be closing each month?
-Do they have individual revenue targets?
+For example, what should the lead response time be?
+Or the number of sales calls per rep?
+Is there a minimum number of deals reps should be closing each month?
+Do reps have individual revenue targets?

-SMART goals provide your reps with the necessary guidance to work as efficiently and effectively as possible.
+SMART goals provide reps with the necessary guidance to work as efficiently and effectively as possible.